avioli/uni_links/uni_links/README.md

 --

-For **Universal Links** you need to add or create a `com.apple.developer.associated-domains` entitlement - either through Xcode or by editing (or creating and adding to Xcode) `ios/Runner/Runner.entitlements` file.
+For **Universal Links** you need to add or create a `com.apple.developer.associated-domains` entitlement - either through Xcode (see below) or by editing (or creating and adding to Xcode) `ios/Runner/Runner.entitlements` file.

 ```xml